 This study was reviewed based on findings from previous studies.
 This study tries to present how the mediating variable plays a role in the relationship between the independent and dependent variables.
 The data is collected through a questionnaire.
 The questionnaire is used considering the focus of this research is the stakeholder's perspective on the condition of the research object.
 Questionnaires were distributed to respondents, namely tourists who visited the Tirta Empul-Tampaksiring tourist attraction.
 This study used purposive sampling.
 The distribution of the questionnaire was carried out accidental, namely taking respondents who happened to be available or available somewhere according to the research context.
 The current research population is all employees at ecotourism destinations in Gianyar-Bali Regency with a total of 163 employees.
 A total of 163 questionnaires were distributed among ecotourism destination employees and 130 questionnaires were returned.
 The Green HRM measure was adapted.
-In this measure, green recruitment & selection is measured by 5 items; Green Training & Development is measured by 5 items; and employee empowerment and participation is measured by 5 items.
-OCB-E is measured by 3 items; and employee from Boiral and Paille (2012).
+In this measure, green recruitment & selection is measured by 5 items; Green Training & Development is measured by 5 items; Green performance and ratings are measured by 5 items; Green rewards are measured by 3 items; and employee empowerment and participation is measured by 5 items.
+OCB-E is measured by 10 items and adapted from Boiral and Paille (2012).